bendikwa/bendikwa.github.io/_posts/2025-04-23-Improving-Grampsweb-kubernetes-setup-with-Config-Map.markdown

 # Deploying:

 ## ConfigMap:
 First we must deploy the ConfigMap.
-Remember to deploy it to the same namespace as Grampsweb, using the `-n` flag with `kubectl` if you want to a diffrent namespace than `default`:
+Remember to deploy it to the same namespace as Grampsweb, using the `-n` flag with `kubectl` if you want to a different namespace than `default`:

 {% highlight shell %}
 kubectl apply -f grampsweb-configmap.yaml